 The Hunter Presbytery is a regional council of the Uniting Church in the Synod of NSW and the ACT.
 It broadly includes the geographic area in New South Wales known as the Hunter region.
 It could well be said that we are a presbytery “from the Valley to the Sea” (Tasman).

-The members of presbytery include ministry agents and lay people representing 35 Congregations and 2 Faith Communities within The Hunter Presbytery.
+The members of presbytery include ordained Ministers, Pastors, and lay people representing 36 Congregations within The Hunter Presbytery.
 Some of these have multiple worship centres, which means there are 55 locations across the presbytery where the Uniting Church meets to worship and engage in ministry and God’s mission.

 The role of the presbytery is to stimulate and encourage congregations within its bounds to strengthen and assist one another and to promote participation in the wider aspects of the church.
 This includes individual and corporate actions for positive change in society – a focus of the Uniting Church in Australia.